 The next stop to view fall colors in California at Mammoth Lakes is the area around McGee Creek.
 The creek itself is filled with color and if you drive a little further across the bridge you will see more color on the right.
 Turn right at the first road you see and stop by the house you see on your right.
 From here, you can walk to the backside of the creek and explore the area a bit more.

 If you keep driving past McGee Creek, take the Crawley Lake exit.
-At the intersection of Juniper drive and Crowley lane there’s a bunch of streets that have some amazing color right now!
+At the intersection of Juniper Drive and Crowley Lake there are a bunch of streets that have some amazing color right now!

 Rock Creek Lake